antoanMetodiev/stream-mate-movies-svc-V2/README.md

 # stream-mate-movies-svc-V2
-This repository will contain the code from "stream-mate-movies-svc", but entirely rewritten in Golang.
+This repository will contain the code from V1 MC, but entirely rewritten in Golang.